 When I was five, I had the good fortune of meeting a grownup Witch.
 Noticing my interest, she generously taught me some magical basics, like how to heal headaches and access my intuition.
 But even before that, I pined for magical guidance and invented my own little spells that I performed alone in my backyard.

-Indeed, children are natural mystics, and they have absolutely no problem believing in the power of the wonders they weave.
+Indeed, magic for children is just life: children are natural mystics, and they have absolutely no problem believing in the power of the wonders they weave.
 Which makes them all little wizardry whiz kids, as our belief in our magic’s effectiveness has everything to do with how effective it actually is.

-If your “wiz” kid is ready to try his or her hand at some magic, here are some splendidly sparkly spells with which he or she might like to start.
+If your “wiz” kid is ready to try his or her hand at some magic, here are three splendidly sparkly spells for your magical child.

 Backyard Bird Blessing